Joshua-W-Adams/aws_infrastructure_boilerplate/services/rds/aurora/aurora.md

 - definition of custome read endpoints, i.e. replicate 1 and 2 for a reporting application, replica 3 and 4 for a ETL service etc.
 - multi-master nodes

+## Failover Priority

+Each Read Replica is associated with a priority tier (0-15).

+In the event of a failover, Amazon Aurora will promote the Read Replica that has the highest priority (the lowest numbered tier).

+If two or more Aurora Replicas share the same priority, then Amazon RDS promotes the replica that is largest in size.

+If two or more Aurora Replicas share the same priority and size, then Amazon Aurora promotes an arbitrary replica in the same promotion tier.

 ## Aurora Serverless

 Supports serverless application technology where you only pay per second of database use.